 - 1. Investigate and work to resolve the complaint in order to protect the health, safety, welfare and rights of the resident. - 2.
 Determine, if possible, whether the complaint has been resolved to the satisfaction of the resident.
 This will include a determination of whether a resident's representative has legal authority to speak for the resident. - 3.
 In determining whether to rely upon a resident representative to communicate or make determinations on behalf of the resident related to complaint processing, the Ombudsman or Representative shall ascertain the extent of the authority that has been granted to the representative under court order (in the case of a guardian or conservator), by a power of attorney, or other document by which the resident has granted authority to the representative, or under other applicable state or federal laws. - 4.
 Investigation by the Ombudsman or Representative of the Office shall proceed only with the express consent of the resident or resident representative except in systemic cases or when the Representative of the Office has concern regarding the safety and best interest of the resident. - 5.
 Communication of informed consent may be made in writing, orally, or visually, including through the use of auxiliary aids and services, and such consent must be documented contemporaneously by the Ombudsman or Representative of the Office. - 6.
-If the resident is unable to communicate informed consent and has no representative, the Ombudsman or Representative of the Office may attempt to determine what the resident's wishes would have been, particularly in the case where the health, safety, welfare and rights of the resident would be affected.

-- 7. If the resident expresses a desire to have regulatory, protective services, or law enforcement action taken on the complaint, the Ombudsman or Representative of the Office must assist the resident in contacting the appropriate agency and/ or disclose the information the resident has consented to for such purposes. - G. Complaints of Abuse, Neglect and Exploitation:
+If the resident is unable to communicate informed consent and has no representative, the Ombudsman or Representative of the Office may attempt to determine what the resident's wishes would have been, particularly in the case where the health, safety, welfare and rights of the resident would be affected. - 7.
+If the resident expresses a desire to have regulatory, protective services, or law enforcement action taken on the complaint, the Ombudsman or Representative of the Office must contact the Ombudsman for approval.
+Once approval from the Ombudsman is obtained, the Representative of the Office will assist the resident in contacting the appropriate agency and/ or disclose the information the resident has consented to for such purposes. - G. Complaints of Abuse, Neglect and Exploitation: